kashgupta/textsummarization/lit-review.md

 ### Implementation

 We chose to implement the atomic event-based published baseline because we found that three of the papers we read (event-based, QR matrix decomposition, and supervised+semi-supervised) all had a similar method of extracting events (or terms) and choosing sentences based on how many events they covered.
-The event-based baseline (with the static greedy algorithm) was ultimately the simplest and most straightforward to implement; the supervised+semi-supervised baseline combined events and three other types of features and QR matrix decomposition involved mapping to wordnet senses and an algorithm that required graphing a histogram.
-We will consider features from these papers as extension ideas for future milestones.
+The event-based baseline (with the static greedy algorithm) as well as being a straightforward model, is an unsupervised baseline, and there were many unsupervised methods used in the literature.
+Thus, we thought it would be best to build off an unsupervised model.
+In addition, this model involved examining many linguistic components of the text, such as POS and entity recognition, which we thought would be useful and interesting to work with.
+We will consider features from the other= papers as extension ideas for future milestones.

 ---